Arick Wierson: Political campaigns

 In 2001, billionaire businessman Michael Bloomberg recruited Wierson to aid him in his first bid to become the 108th Mayor of New York City.
-During the campaign, Wierson oversaw field operations which combined traditional electioneering and voter profiling databases, which political analysts point to as the campaign that ushered in a new era technically sophisticated, statistical, voter profiling for political operation in the country.
+During the campaign, Wierson oversaw field operations which combined traditional electioneering and voter profiling databases, which political analysts point to as the campaign that ushered in a new era of technically sophisticated, statistical, voter profiling for political operations in the country.

 Wierson is known to be close to maverick political strategist Bill Hillsman, who has asked Wierson to lecture in his courses at the John F. Kennedy School of Government at Harvard University on several occasions.
-In June 2010, Brazilian Vice Presidential candidate and Federal Deputy Antônio Pedro de Siqueira Indio da Costa (Democrats) invited Wierson to advise him and Presidential candidate José Serra on media and political matters during the final months of the campaign before the October election.
+In June 2010, Brazilian vice presidential candidate and Federal Deputy Antônio Pedro de Siqueira Indio da Costa (Democrats) invited Wierson to advise him and presidential candidate José Serra on media and political matters during the final months of the campaign before the October election.
 Wierson is said to have declined the invitation due to "ongoing engagements in Angola."

 In 2018, Wierson's name surfaced again in the Brazilian media as being in talks with several presidential candidates.
 Although it was initially widely reported in major Brazilian news outlets that a marketing and political consulting firm closely associated with Arick Wierson had been working to elect Brazilian businessman-turned candidate presidential candidate João Dionisio Amoêdo and the New Party (Brazil), multiple reports later indicated that Wierson was in fact advising the campaign of presidential candidate Jair Bolsonaro who was elected President of Brazil in October 2018.
 Wierson advised the Bolsonaro campaign on its strategic messaging and television advertising.
 Analysts covering the race in Brazil credit Wierson with "softening" Bolsonaro's image and encouraging him to not attend the final debates.
-It is suggested that Wierson impacted the outcome of the race was by repositioning Bolsonaro as more moderate and inclusive in an effort to lower the candidate's negatives.
+It is suggested that Wierson impacted the outcome of the race by repositioning Bolsonaro as more moderate and inclusive in an effort to lower the candidate's negatives.